runwayml/learn/docs/create-with-runwayml/generate.md

 The pre-trained models in this category can generate synthetic outputs based on specific training data, such as photorealistic images and coherent text.
 Visit our [gallery of projects](https://runwayml.com/madewith/) for ideas about how to use these models.

-> **Note**: models are added to the RunwayML app often, and this page does not necessarily respresent the full list.
+> **Note**: Models are added to the RunwayML app often, and this page does not necessarily respresent the full list.
 Contributions, demos, and tutorials are welcome here!

 ## Generate Images from Text
 | Model | Description | [Networking Examples Available](https://learn.runwayml.com/#/networking/examples) |